PaulHazelden/TheOtherPlace/README.md

 The problem is that there
 are several important, related and non-trivial things which need to be communicated: in order to properly understand any one of them, you need to understand the others first.
+Everything is connected.
 There is no ideal sequence in which the material should be covered, because whatever I say at the start, it would be better if something else had been said first.
 At present, I'm not planning to make any further changes to the structure, or the order in which topics are covered.